Table of Contents

 The Bible tells us that Shallum the son of Jabesh became king of Israel in the thirty-ninth year of Uzziah king of Judah.
 However, he reigned only for a brief period of time – one month in Samaria in 753 BC (2 Kings 15:13).

-From Tirzah, Menahem attacked Tiphsah and its territory.
+Then, from Tirzah, Menahem attacked Tiphsah and its territory.
 Because the inhabitants there did not surrender, he ordered that all the women who were pregnant had their wombs ripped open.
-Such savage cruelty was typical of the barbarous customs of the times (2 Kings 8:12; Hosea 13:16; Amos 1:13).
+Such savage cruelty was typical of the barbarous customs of those times (2 Kings 8:12; Hosea 13:16; Amos 1:13).

 Leaders in those days were eager for power and stopped at nothing to secure their ends.
 It was a time when the law of God was absent from the land.
 The commandments of the Lord had been rejected.
 As a result, the commandments of men became of little worth (Ezekiel 7:25).